nmcl/C--SIM/Examples/Basic/README.md

  */
 ```

-This directory contains an example of a simulation written using the simulation
+This is an example of a simulation written using the simulation
 package.
 The example is taken from the book by Isi Mitrani (Simulation
 Techniques for Discrete Event Systems p22).